An enumeration is a user-defined value type consisting of a set of named constants (we will call each element a ‘member’ of the enumeration).

 Using enumerations

-Once an enumeration is defined, variables of that type can be declared and assigned one of the values defined in the enumeration:
+Once an enumeration is defined, you can declare variables of that type and assign them one of the values defined in the enumeration:

 DaysOfTheWeek today = DaysOfTheWeek.Monday;